Herzog & de Meuron

 These beads have a big sister in the patients’ rooms; in the middle of the curved, hollow ceiling, there is a transparent plastic sphere two meters in diameter.
 Somewhat like the eye of the room, it offers patients laying in bed a view of the sky.
 And it makes the room, despite its wide veranda, so bright that one almost feels as if one is outside.
 The veranda has been made wide enough to wheel patients lying in bed outdoors in good weather.

-After the existing REHAB centre to the south is demolished, landscape architect August KĂŒnzel – with whom we have already collaborated on the design of interior courtyards – will supervise the planting of kitchen and ornamental gardens there and to the west.
+After the existing REHAB centre to the south is demolished, landscape architect August KĂĽnzel – with whom we have already collaborated on the design of interior courtyards – will supervise the planting of kitchen and ornamental gardens there and to the west.
 These gardens aim to integrate the REHAB centre into the surrounding countryside with its family gardens.
 To the north, a playing field and a training course are available to wheelchair users in the summer.

-377 Kinderspital ZĂŒrich
+377 Kinderspital ZĂĽrich

-The New Children’s Hospital
+The Acute-Care Hospital

 416 New North Zealand Hospital